eteeselink/YieldMachine/README.md

             yield return null;                     // Wait until a trigger is called
                                                    // Ah, a trigger was called!
-                                                   //   perform state exit actions (none, in this case) if (Trigger == PressSwitch) goto on;   // Transitions go here: depending on the latest trigger, go to
+                                                   //   perform state exit actions (none, in this case) if (Trigger == PressSwitch) goto on;   // Transitions go here: depending on the trigger that was called, go to
-                                                   //   a different state
+                                                   //   the right state
             InvalidTrigger();                      // Throw exception on invalid trigger

         on: